 Transfer students are considered on a space available basis.
 Students who have successfully completed nursing courses at other accredited schools are evaluated on an individual basis by the ADN Program Chair to determine their entry level in the Victoria College ADN program.
 The transfer student must furnish a copy of each nursing course syllabus with course description to the ADN Program Chair so each course can be evaluated.
 Transfer students must meet the same admission and progression criteria as the Victoria College students.
 Completing at least 25% of the program of study including the capstone course at Victoria College is necessary to meet the requirements for graduation.
 It is the responsibility of the applicant to furnish all necessary documentation to the ADN office at least two months prior to the semester the student is seeking entry.
-Immunizations a) Measles, Mumps, and Rubella (MMR), b) Varicella (Chicken pox), c) TB screening test, d) Tetanus, Diphtheria, and Pertussis, (Tdap), and e) Hepatitis B series are to be completed prior to the application deadline.
+Immunizations a) Measles, Mumps, and Rubella (MMR), b) Varicella (Chicken pox), c) Tetanus, Diphtheria, and Pertussis, (Tdap), and d) Hepatitis B series are to be completed prior to the application deadline.
 Proof of serological immunity is acceptable.
 Prior to acceptance, the applicant will upload documents into the CastleBranch website.
-Prior to enrollment, qualified applicants, who have been accepted into the ADN Program must submit a) current American Heart Association Healthcare Provider CPR card, b) completed VC physical examination form, and c) submit a 10-panel drug screen test.
+Prior to enrollment, qualified applicants, who have been accepted into the ADN Program must submit a) current American Heart Association American or Red Cross Healthcare Provider CPR card, b) completed VC physical examination form, and c) submit a 10-panel drug screen test, d) TB screening test, and e) COVID Vaccine or Exemption Status: The healthcare agencies are requiring all students to provide verification of COVID vaccine or an exemption status.
+All exemptions will be reviewed on an individual basis by VC's Advising & Counseling Services office.
 These documents will be uploaded by the applicant into the CastleBranch website.
-Students are not eligible to apply.
-Students wishing to transfer to the VN program that are deemed eligible must make an appointment with VC ADN and VN Program Chair.
+Students are allowed two attempts for the duration of the program.
+After two unsuccessful attempts, students are not eligible to apply.
+Students wishing to transfer to the VN program that are deemed eligible